 - Shortcodes and Page Builders: For dynamic display of data, WordPress has shortcodes and numerous page builder plugins (like Elementor and Visual Composer).
 These tools let you create elaborate, dynamic displays and layouts.
 They are generally user-friendly but can add bloat to the site and might not handle highly complex data interactions efficiently.

 - REST API: WordPress includes a REST API, allowing developers to create custom solutions for very dynamic, app-like experiences.
-This feature is vital for advanced dynamic data interactions, especially for web applications requiring real-time data updates and interactive functionalities.
+This feature is required for advanced dynamic data interactions, especially for web applications requiring real-time data updates and interactive functionalities.

 - Backdrop CMS: